By: Marilyn L. Davis

 It’s Changing our Feelings and Thoughts, Too

-When we are not emotionally invested in change, beyond giving up drugs and alcohol, our feelings, attitudes, and behaviors often stay the same.
+If we aren’t emotionally invested in change, beyond giving up drugs and alcohol, our feelings, attitudes, and behaviors often stay the same.
 Many people are comfortable acting, reacting, processing, and feeling a certain way in a given situation.
-For instance, someone questions your behaviors– you become defensive, you become combative, you become rude and disrespectful.
+For instance, someone questions your behaviors– you become defensive, combative, rude, and disrespectful.
 You do this because you:

 - Don’t like “bad” things discussed if you are the focus.